 The toe box is narrower on this boot than other work boots, which is nice, and the fleece lining is very comfortable.
 The top of the boot shaft narrows slightly to add weather protection, but this also means that the calves can feel cramped if you step into the boots with your pants stuffed inside the cuff.
 Other work boots have wider openings that accommodate pants-stuffing a bit better.

 The Arctic Ice Mid has a sticky Vibram rubber sole that provides great traction on all surfaces.
 The lugs are large, angular, and deep, biting into any surface irregularities.
 We didn't slip around when using these boots on slippery surfaces like snowy driveways or shallow river cobbles.

 The toe pad is a bit large and lacks any tread, meaning that if your toes are the only part of your foot that is contacting the ground, you might slip.
 But in general, the lug pattern is aggressive, and the tread is deep enough to bite into deep powder snow.
 The Vibram rubber is sticky, providing excellent grip on dry surfaces.
 If any rock or pavement is exposed where you are stepping, the boot will grip it and hold your weight without sliding.

-The only weak point in these boots is the softshell fabric that covers the neoprene insulation on the top.
+The only weak point in these boots is the softshell fabric covering the top's neoprene insulation.
 This upper shaft sees the least wear and tear, so it's reasonable that the rubber shell doesn't extend to the top of the boot.
 Still, this material could snag and tear if you find yourself slogging through thick brush or the like.
 The lamination between the rubber shell and the neoprene lining is strong all the way around, and even if a sharp stick gets in there and separates the rubber from the neoprene, some rubber cement or seam sealant would easily put the materials back together.
 We don't foresee this being an issue, and we did not experience any durability concerns during our test period.

 — Jeff Dobronyi